Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Discussion

 In the 2020 challenge, the HungryGrads team submitted images with backgrounds of nearly zeroes, which penalized their scores.
 Prompted by this submission we investigated the effect a masked metric might have had on their scores in Section \ref{subsec:ssim_mask}.
 We opted for a masking algorithm that removes most background pixels and altered the algorithm parameters for low-SNR edge cases where it did not perform well.
 Due to the relatively small size of the challenge data set visual inspection of the validity of the masks was feasible.
 The ranking of the challenge did not change dramatically due to masking, but masking made metrics less prone to a specific reconstruction method's impact on the background.

-Another intriguing alternative would be to use adaptive combine reconstructions as a ground truth that implicitly suppress background noise \cite{walsh2000adaptive}.
+Another intriguing alternative would be to use alternative reconstruction techniques such as adaptive combine that implicitly suppress background noise~\cite{walsh2000adaptive}.
 We considered using adaptive combine reconstructions in our evaluation, but concluded that the results were not particularly meaningful as most models had been trained with RSS backgrounds.
-Future use of adaptive combine for both training and validation remains feasible.
+Another alternative to adaptive combine would be to use other metrics that are more aware of the noise properties, such as Stein’s Unbiased Risk Estimate (SURE).

+One area lacking in our quantitative analysis was hallucination detection.
+This is an area of great interest to the community, but as of the end of our challenge we were unaware of automated, quantitative methods for detecting lesions or characterizing stability (although some methods can demonstrate instability qualitatively~\cite{antun2020instabilities}).
+Detection of automated stability/hallucination analysis remains a topic of great interest for future challenges.